developerKhusanjon/elixir-gen-server/README.md

 # shelf
-Open summary library that provides book summaries, reviews, related articles, references and manuals
+The open platform that provides book summaries, reviews, related articles, references and manuals